-Docker is the most popular and open source platform which can install and execute distributed applications for developers, testers and system administrators.
-You can think it as a light weight container.
-It includes all the necessary libraries that your application need to run.
-It is something like VM(Virtual Machine), but it is light weight.
-It do not need to separate a physical machine’s resource into several pieces for different VM to use.
-It just run in the physical machine and use the entire physical resources of the machine.
-This can reduce resource cost idle time and make the management easier.
+Docker is the most popular and open-source platform which can install and execute distributed applications for developers, testers, and system administrators.
+You can think of it as a lightweight container.
+It includes all the necessary libraries that your application needs to run.
+It is something like VM(Virtual Machine), but it is lightweight.
+It does not need to separate a physical machine’s resource into several pieces for different VM to use.
+It just runs in the physical machine and uses the entire physical resources of the machine.
+This can reduce resource cost’s idle time and make the management easier.

-If you want to add a new test environment such as selenium grid node, you just need to use one command line to download and setup a prepackaged image which include all the libraries that a selenium grid node needs.
-Docker official website provide a lot of prepackaged images.
-But with VM you need to install a separate VM image and need to install all of the software you need to run in the VM one by one, it is so complex and inefficiency.
+If you want to add a new test environment such as a selenium grid node, you just need to use one command line to download and set up a prepackaged image that includes all the libraries that a selenium grid node needs.
+Docker’s official website provides a lot of prepackaged images.
+But with VM you need to install a separate VM image and need to install all of the software you need to run in the VM one by one, it is so complex and inefficient.

 - Quick startup and less resource cost.

-Because start / restart a container do not need to start/restart operating system, so the start/restart time is short than VM.
-It is just a container, multiple containers can share resources even libraries with each other in the physical machine, so the resource cost and idle time is low.
+Because start / restart a container does not need to start/restart the operating system, so the start/restart time is short than VM.
+It is just a container, multiple containers can share resources even libraries with each other in the physical machine, so the resource cost and idle time are low.

 - Easy to add new node in selenium grid.

-If you want to run your selenium test scripts in parallel, and you need a lot of Node server, with docker add a new Node is just a line of command.
-Because it’s official website repository has already package all type of Nodes that you need.
-Such as Chrome Node Image, Firefox Node Image.
+If you want to run your selenium test scripts in parallel, and you need a lot of Node servers, with docker adding a new Node is just a line of command.
+Because it’s official website repository has already packaged all types of Nodes that you need.
+Such as Chrome Node Image, and Firefox Node Image.

 Please click here to go to the package repository page.
 You can explore and search for the package which you want to use.

-- Image package size is far smaller than VM.
+- The image package size is far smaller than VM.

-Because containers can use libraries that physical machine provides, so the package do not need to includes those library files.
-This make package size small, commonly only tens of MB.
+Because containers can use libraries that physical machine provides, the package does not need to include those library files.
+This makes package size small, commonly only tens of MB.

-- It can be installed and run in multiple platform, include Windows, Mac, Linux and even in cloud providers such as amazon AWS and Microsoft Azure.
+- It can be installed and run on multiple platforms, including Windows, Mac, Linux, and even in cloud providers such as Amazon AWS and Microsoft Azure.

 - Before use, you need to install it first.
 You can click here to go to the download page and click the menu “Get Docker” to choose the best one for your operating system.